I Want To...

 The Comprehensive Stroke Center at The Johns Hopkins Hospital, directed by Dr. Victor Urrutia, has earned the Joint Commission's and MIEMSS's stroke center certifications as a Comprehensive Stroke Center.
 This ensures specialized care for patients with even the most challenging strokes throughout the course of their diagnosis, treatment and recovery, at both the state-of-the-art inpatient hospital unit and the Stroke Prevention And Recovery Center (SPARC).

 Patients benefit from a range of comprehensive medical, surgical and minimally invasive treatment options, as well as access to Johns Hopkins clinical trials and research and skilled nursing care.
 Our multidisciplinary team of doctors and specialists offers you comprehensive treatment plans from the moment you arrive at the hospital, with world-class emergency medicine physicians, vascular neurosurgeons, interventional neuroradiologists, neuroradiologists, neurointensivists, rehabilitation specialists and stroke care experts working together on your evaluation and treatment.
-The Neuro-Critical Care Unit (NCCU) ensures expert care, informed by the latest research and tailored to the specific needs of individuals with stroke and other neurologic and neurosurgical conditions.
+The Neurosciences Critical Care Unit (NCCU) ensures expert care, informed by the latest research and tailored to the specific needs of individuals with stroke and other neurologic and neurosurgical conditions

 Why Choose the Johns Hopkins Stroke Center